Moloney (TV series)

-Moloney is an American crime drama television program created by Ronald Bass and Jane Rusconi, originally broadcast on CBS from September 19, 1996 to May 22, 1997.
+Moloney is an American crime drama television program created by Ronald Bass and Jane Rusconi, that aired on CBS from September 19, 1996, to May 22, 1997.
 The program was cancelled in May 1997 after one season.

 Premise

 Nicholas "Nick" Moloney (Peter Strauss) is a Los Angeles cop and a licensed psychiatrist.
 Unlike the department's other staff psychiatrists, Moloney is also a fully commissioned police officer who can make arrests.
 This provides advantages, but also a considerable conflict of interest.
 Often, Moloney finds himself unable to use his inside knowledge to enforce the law because to do so would be an unethical breach of doctor–patient privilege.